-A: A child will not be left at a bus stop without their parent or caregiver present (unless you have authorized in writing an exception for a 4th or 5th grader).
+A: A child will not be left at a bus stop without their parent or caregiver present (unless you have authorized in writing an exception).
 If no parent is at the stop, the child will remain on the bus and the transportation department will attempt to contact their parents by telephone.
 If there is no answer, the child will be returned to Thoreau School or to the Concord police if no staff are available at school.
 The child’s emergency contacts on file will be called and asked to pick them up.

 A: Yes, there are ten basic rules for proper conduct when riding the bus.
 They are: